jesperfj/force-rest-api/README.md

 ### Clone this repo

-(Adjust URL if you're on a fork or doing the same thing on another repo)

     $ git clone git@github.com:jesperfj/force-rest-api.git

 ### Clone the github pages branch of this repo into `release-repo` sub-dir